-The ERCEA has also recourse to the database of experts resulting from calls for applications from individuals and calls addressed to relevant organisations according to [Article 49] of the Horizon Europe Regulation.
+The ERCEA has also access to the database of experts resulting from calls for expression of interest from individuals and calls addressed to relevant organisations according to Article 49 of the Horizon Europe Regulation.

 Independent external experts may come from countries other than the Member States or countries associated to Horizon Europe.